Answers To Your Physical Therapy Questions

 I am seeking specialized pelvic floor treatment.
 What can I expect?

 All therapists at N2 specialize in treating pelvic health conditions and have a strong orthopedic background.
 You can expect to receive education and time to discuss your condition prior to an examination, and for your physical therapist to competently perform an external and internal pelvic floor assessment with your consent.
-Treatment techniques include: soft tissue mobilization, trigger point release, functional myofascial trigger point dry needling, myofascial and visceral mobilization techniques, biofeedback, e-stim, breathing techniques, exercise programs to compliment manual therapy, and running and lifting mechanics.
+Treatment techniques include: soft tissue mobilization, trigger point release, functional myofascial trigger point dry needling, myofascial and visceral mobilization techniques, biofeedback, e-stim, breathing techniques, exercise programs to complement manual therapy, and running and lifting mechanics.

 Does your clinic take insurance?